Pre-Professional and Dual Programs

 Western Illinois University has an agreement with the College of Engineering at the University of Illinois, whereby students may obtain the bachelor’s degree from the College of Arts and Sciences at WIU and a degree from the College of Engineering at the University of Illinois.
 In general, students spend three years at WIU and two to two and one-half at the University of Illinois or the University of Iowa.
 The student becomes eligible for both degrees when the entire program is completed.

 Students who wish to participate in the Arts and Sciences and Engineering dual program should contact an academic advisor in the Department of Physics.
 Students who enter the program must complete the Pre-Engineering programs described in the Pre-Professional Programs section and the requirements for the Bachelor of Science degree in the College of Arts and Sciences.
 Since the granting of the two degrees depends on specified course requirements and not the amount of time on each campus, care in planning a program of courses is essential for students to complete the dual program in five academic years.
-For students interested in pursuing the dual degree option in Physics along with a bachelor’s in Engineering, the Engineering Physics curriculum (see the Physics program page) is recommended.
+For students interested in pursuing the dual degree option in Physics along with a bachelor’s in Engineering, the Engineering Physics curriculum (p.
+319) is recommended.